jtablesaw/tablesaw/docs/gettingstarted.md

 }
 ```

-There are better ways, however.
 Another approach lets you skip the iteration and just provide a Consumer for each row.

 ```java
 table.stream().forEach(row -> {